 C-423-2: Criss Cole Rehabilitation Center Training

-Rehabilitation-center training may be provided by the .
-Customers are required to tour the CCRC before requesting training outside of Texas.
+The Criss Cole Rehabilitation Center (CCRC) may provide rehabilitation-center training.
 The CCRC is part of VR and has proven to be a cost-effective way to deliver comprehensive training services.
 VR counselors refer customers to these services, as appropriate.

-If a VR counselor recommends rehabilitation-center training outside of Texas, the following must be included in a case file:
+Customers must tour the CCRC before requesting training outside of the CCRC.
+If a VR counselor recommends rehabilitation-center training outside of the CCRC, the following documentation must be included in the case file:

-Documentation that the customer completed a tour of the CCRC with a CCRC staff member;
+That the customer completed a tour of the CCRC with a CCRC staff member;

 CCRC staff-member recommendations regarding rehabilitation, training, and educational services;

-Counselor justification for out-of-state programming that explains that the specific services are recommended; andand are not available in Texas
+Counselor justification and explanation of why services outside of CCRC are recommended; and

-Recommendation from the VR counselor's manager

-Approval from the director of programs management

-.
+VR Manager approval.

 …